CWE-131: Incorrect Calculation of Buffer Size

 How do you prevent or mitigate Incorrect Calculation of Buffer Size?+

-Recommended mitigations for CWE-131 include: When processing structured incoming data containing a size field followed by raw data, identify and resolve any inconsistencies between the size field and the actual size of the data (CWE-130).
+Recommended mitigations for CWE-131 include: When allocating a buffer for the purpose of transforming, converting, or encoding an input, allocate enough memory to handle the largest possible encoding.
+For example, in a routine that converts "&" characters to "&" for HTML entity encoding, the output buffer needs to be at least 5 times as large as the input buffer.
+When processing structured incoming data containing a size field followed by raw data, identify and resolve any inconsistencies between the size field and the actual size of the data (CWE-130).
 When allocating memory that uses sentinels to mark the end of a data structure - such as NUL bytes in strings - make sure you also include the sentinel in your calculation of the total amount of memory that must be allocated.
-Use sizeof() on the appropriate data type to avoid CWE-467.

 How is Incorrect Calculation of Buffer Size detected?+

-CWE-131 can be detected using Automated Static Analysis - Binary or Bytecode, Automated Static Analysis - Source Code and Architecture or Design Review.
+CWE-131 can be detected using Automated Static Analysis - Binary or Bytecode, Manual Static Analysis - Binary or Bytecode, Manual Static Analysis - Source Code, Automated Static Analysis - Source Code and Architecture or Design Review.
 Combining automated tooling with manual review typically yields the best coverage.

 Which programming languages are affected by Incorrect Calculation of Buffer Size?+

-CWE-131 commonly affects C and C++.
+CWE-131 commonly affects C, C++ and Memory-Unsafe.
 Note that weaknesses are often language-agnostic patterns, so secure coding practices apply broadly.

 What are real-world examples of Incorrect Calculation of Buffer Size?+